JavascriptDon/AstroJS-Development-Journey-2023/README.md

 # Tidy Trolley
-The Ultimate Grocery Assistant Powered by Firebase DB.
+The Ultimate Grocery Assistant [Tidy Trolley](https://tidy-trolley.netlify.app/).
+Powered by Firebase DB.
 ## Features

 📌 With this grocery assistant, you can: